sajalmia381/angular17-ssr/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Running Node Server

+Run `node dist/angular17-ssr/server/server.mjs` to build the project.
+The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests